 What should I do to prepare for a WA conference?

-Try to give your WA time to read your draft before the conference by either handing your paper in on time to the professor or turning in the paper to your WA’s inbox in Pardee 319.
-Bring to the conference a copy of your assignment should any questions arise.
+If you’re in a WA embedded class, try to give your WA time to read your draft before the conference by either handing your paper in on time to the professor, turning in the paper to your WA’s inbox in Pardee 319, or uploading it on Moodle.
+Bring a copy of your assignment to the conference should any questions arise.
 Come with questions you may have had regarding your draft.
+You may want to fill out the WA Conference planning form in advance.

 What if I need to reschedule a conference?